portlandcodeschool/primer/README.md

 ├── _site         # generated site files
 ├── assets
 │   ├── css/      # generated css
-│   ├── fonts/    # FontAwesome files (currently unused.
-FA is loaded from CDN) │   ├── js/
+│   ├── fonts/    # FontAwesome files (currently not being used, in favor of the CDN-hosted version.)
+│   ├── js/
 │   └── less/
 │       ...